*This post may contain affiliate links. Please read our disclosure for more info.

 - Setting sail around the Whitsunday Islands

-- Having some free time to enjoy Whitehaven Beach (rated one of the top 10 most beautiful beaches in the world)
+- Enjoying free time at Whitehaven Beach (rated one of the top 10 most beautiful beaches in the world)

 - and snorkelling in some of the nearby reefs

-5 Reasons to Sail on the Providence V
+5 Reasons to Sail the Whitsundays on the Providence V Ship, from Airlie Beach

 1) Great Company and Crew